 Cellulose insulation includes cellulose cells that have natural insulating power.
 It is made of shredded paper plus a fire retardant chemical known as a borate.
 The paper is broken down into cellular fibers that provide insulation.

-Cellulose is more energy efficient than fiberglass insulation and does have better sound insulation but is still incomparable to spray foam insulation.
+Cellulose is more energy efficient than fiberglass spray foam insulation and does have better sound insulation but is still incomparable to spray foam insulation.

 Both cellulose insulation and fiberglass insulation are low cost and have a similar price per sqm.
 However, as cellulose insulation often requires professional installation and specialised skills, it usually turns out to be more expensive.